satyabratjena/Quiz-Game-using-API/README.md

 The Quiz App is a web-based application that allows users to test their knowledge on a variety of topics.
 The app allows users to select from a variety of categories and difficulty levels, and questions are fetched from the API and displayed on the web page.
 Users can answer the questions and receive their scores at the end of the quiz.

-- They can also see some Fun-Facts abot Programming.

 ### API
 The questions are fetched from the Quiz API.
-You can find more information about the API and how to use it https://quizapi.io/docs/1.0/overview
+You can find more information about the API: https://quizapi.io/docs/1.0/overview

-### Technologies Used
+## Technologies Used
 - HTML
 - CSS
 - Javascript
+- JSON API

 ## Deployment

 * Clone the repository or download the zip file
-* Open the index.html file in your web browser
+* Open the home.html file in your web browser

 ## Using the App